 The small town of Colonia del Sacramento is one of the most popular things to do in Uruguay.
 This tiny village was founded by the Portuguese and retains all of its original architecture and charm.
 It’s easy to visit as a day trip from nearby Buenos Aires but is worth a longer stay to explore the regional wineries between Colonia and nearby Carmelo.

 Red wine is excellent in Uruguay and the wine region is underappreciated and waiting to be discovered.
 The real beauty of Uruguay is its Atlantic Coast.
 In the many beach towns here, there is something for everyone.
 Punta del Este is luxurious.
-It is the place to see and be seen in the warm summer months.
+It is a place to see and be seen in the warm summer months.
 It’s also one of the best places to be in South America for New Year’s Eve.
-Punta del Diablo and Cabo Polonio, further up the coast, catering to a more hippie, laid back crowd.
+Punta del Diablo and Cabo Polonio, further up the coast, cater to a more hippie, laid-back crowd.
 Go there to disconnect and sink into all of Uruguay’s undiscovered charms.